Welcome From the Department Chair

 Welcome to the Department of Physical Therapy at Samford University.
-We appreciate you taking the time to visit us and hope you do so in person in the near future.
+We appreciate you taking the time to visit us online and hope you will visit us on campus soon.

-As prospective students begin exploring graduate PT programs, they have many questions:
+As prospective students begin exploring graduate physical therapy programs, they have many questions:

-The curriculum and department-related activities will be rooted in Samford University's core values.
-Foremost will be service to God, to family, to one another and to the community.
+The curriculum and department-related activities are rooted in Samford’s core values.
+Foremost is service to God, to family, to one another and to the community.
 Physical therapy graduate study requires rigorous work, and we are committed to promoting personal and professional growth, with the aim that each graduate becomes a service leader in his or her community.

 We encourage you to explore the many options you have for graduate study in physical therapy to find the program that uniquely fits you.
 Please check back with us often, and don't hesitate to contact us with questions about our program or the profession.

 Matthew P. Ford, Ph.D., PT

 *Effective April 29, 2015 Samford University has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education (1111 North Fairfax Street, Alexandria, VA 22314; phone: 703:706-3245; email: email@example.com).
 Candidate for Accreditation is a pre-accreditation status of affiliation with the Commission on Accreditation in Physical Therapy Education that indicates the programs is progressing toward accreditation and may matriculate students in technical/professional courses.
 Candidate for Accreditation is not an accreditation status nor does it assure eventual accreditation.